superoo7/dojo/README.md

 btcli wallet new_coldkey
 btcli wallet new_hotkey

-# register your wallet to our subnet
+# register your wallet to our subnet, ensure that you have some balance in the wallet before proceeding
 # Testnet
 btcli s register --wallet.name coldkey --wallet.hotkey hotkey --netuid 98 --subtensor.network test
 ```